DABSquared/DABSquaredPushNotificationsBundle/README.md

 # DABSquaredPushNotificationsBundle ![](https://secure.travis-ci.org/bassrock499/DABSquaredPushNotificationsBundle.png)

 A bundle to allow sending of push notifications to mobile devices.
 Currently supports Android (C2DM, GCM), Blackberry and iOS devices.

-## Installation
+The Base framework is imported from https://github.com/richsage/RMSPushNotificationsBundle

 Almost Ready for Use..
 Any contributions are welcome.
 The goal here is to provide an interface for push notifications with device registration and user device pairing just like FOSCommentBundle.

-The Base framework is imported from https://github.com/richsage/RMSPushNotificationsBundle

 Road Map: